For general enquiries, please email firstname.lastname@example.org or telephone 0203 1220 810.

 Role: Alastair joined PSNC in November 2002 as Head of NHS Services, with responsibility for policy on national community pharmacy services.
 In May 2015 he became Director of NHS Services, leading a team covering policy and support on locally and nationally commissioned community pharmacy services, monitoring of the wider NHS and healthcare policy environment and community pharmacy and internal PSNC IT.

-Alastair is a member of PSNC’s negotiating team and regularly works with colleagues at NHS England and the Department of Health on matters relating to his policy responsibilities.
+Alastair is a member of PSNC’s negotiating team and regularly works with colleagues at NHS England and the Department of Health and Social Care on matters relating to his policy responsibilities.